 My baked beef and ricotta meatballs is a lightened up version of an Italian favorite.
 Lean sirloin and part-skim ricotta adds moisture and keeps these meatballs on the lighter side.

 When I was little, I always wanted to be that iconic Italian mother in the kitchen who spent her days stirring a pot of something delicious.
-My family is full of loud and crazy women who know their way around the kitchen but you’re more likely to find Stuffed Grape Leaves, Syrian Salad or Meat Pies than lasagna or ravioli.
+My family is full of loud and crazy women who know their way around the kitchen but you’re more likely to find Stuffed Grape Leaves, Middle Eastern Syrian Salad or Lebanese Meat Pies than lasagna or ravioli.

 As fate would have it, I married an Italian man and gained the last name as Italian as it gets: Della Croce.
 (Yes, we were married by my Rabbi but that’s beside the point.)
 Now that we have a son who has Italian blood, I feel it is my maternal duty to make meatballs at least once a month.